First search for $B \rightarrow X_{s} \nu \bar{\nu}$ decays

 Table~\ref{tab:uncertaintiestable} shows a summary of the dominant systematic uncertainties.
 The finite size of the simulation samples used to determine the PDF shapes is included as a source of systematic uncertainty, and is dominated by the limited statistics of the background simulation samples.
 The ratio of data to simulation in the $M_{\textrm{bc}}$ and ${\mathcal{O}_{\textrm{BDT}}}$ sideband regions shows a maximum deviation of 12\%.
 A conservative systematic uncertainty of $\pm20\%$ is assigned to the background normalization in each $M_{X_s}^{\textrm{reco}}$ region: MR1, MR2, and MR3.
 To estimate the systematic uncertainty of the photon multiplicity correction factor, we compare the photon multiplicity distributions in data and simulation with $B_{\textrm{tag}}^{0}X_{s}^{\pm}$ candidates.
 The residual difference is assigned as the systematic uncertainty of photon multiplicity correction factor.
-The lower bound on the $M_{X_{s}}$ mass when generating the non-resonant $B \to X_{s} \nu \bar{\nu}$ component is set to $1.1\gevcc$.
-We assign a systematic uncertainty of $\pm0.1\gevcc$ to this value, which is conservatively estimated from the $M_{X_{s}}$ distribution of $B \rightarrow X_{s} \gamma$, $B^{0} \rightarrow K^{+}\pi^{-}\mu^{+}\mu^{-}$, and $B^{+} \rightarrow K^{+}\pi^{+}\pi^{-}\mu^{+}\mu^{-}$ decays~\cite{PhysRevD.91.052004,LHCb:2016ykl,LHCb:2014osj}.
+The lower bound on the $M_{X_{s}}^{\textrm{true}}$ mass when generating the non-resonant $B \to X_{s} \nu \bar{\nu}$ component is set to $1.1\gevcc$.
+We assign a systematic uncertainty of $\pm0.1\gevcc$ to this value, which is conservatively estimated from the $M_{X_{s}}^{\textrm{true}}$ distribution of $B \rightarrow X_{s} \gamma$, $B^{0} \rightarrow K^{+}\pi^{-}\mu^{+}\mu^{-}$, and $B^{+} \rightarrow K^{+}\pi^{+}\pi^{-}\mu^{+}\mu^{-}$ decays~\cite{PhysRevD.91.052004,LHCb:2016ykl,LHCb:2014osj}.
+The impact of an S-wave $K\pi$ component in the $M_{X_{s}}^{\textrm{true}} < 1.0\gevcc$ region was determined with simulation to have a negligible effect.
 The impact of varying the branching fractions of the leading $B$ meson decays~\cite{ParticleDataGroup:2024cfk} is also included as a systematic uncertainty.
 The full list of contributions to the systematic uncertainty, including subdominant contributions, is included in the Supplemental Material~\cite{supp}.